lapps/lapps.github.io/Licensing.md

 			* unregistered user
 			* user with incorrect permissions

+### Questions

+1. Can we distinguish between transformative uses and derivative uses.
+1. Should services be required to state if they create transformative or derivative uses?

 ### Possible Technologies

 The following are the technologies currently being investigated with some links to